Enki-of-Eridu/LinkMaster/README.md

-# Directory Junctions, Symlinks, and Directory Links Creator
+# LinkMaster

+## Description
-This is a simple application that allows you to create directory junctions, symlinks, and directory links on Windows.
+LinkMaster is a Python-based GUI application that allows users to create different types of links between directories and files.
+It provides an easy-to-use interface for creating directory junctions, symbolic links, and directory links.

 ## Features

-- Create directory junctions, symlinks, and directory links with a simple GUI.
-- Check for administrator privileges at startup.
-- Display the selected source and target files/directories.
-- Handle errors and display error messages.
+- Create Directory Junctions
+- Create Symbolic Links
+- Create Directory Links
+- Generate Links

+## Installation
+1. Download the latest release from the GitHub repository.
+2. Navigate to the download location and double-click the executable file to run the program.

 ## Usage

-1. Download and run the executable file.
+1. Open the LinkMaster application.
-2. Select the type of link you want to create (directory junction, symlink, or directory link).
+2. Click the type of link you want to create: Directory Junction, Symbolic Link, or Directory Link.
-3. Select the source file/directory and the target file/directory.
+3. When prompted, select the source and target directories or files using the provided fields.
-4. Click the 'Run' button to create the link.
+4. Click the 'Generate Links' button to create the link.

 ## Requirements
 - Windows operating system
-- Administrator privileges
+- Administrator privileges are required for use.